Haoran-Peng/UAV-RIS_EnergyHarvesting/README.md

 - The implementation of DDPG and TD3 using [Stable-Baseline3](https://stable-baselines3.readthedocs.io/en/master/).
 - The implementation of SD3 is based on Dr. Pan's research: [Softmax Deep Double Deterministic Policy Gradients](https://github.com/ling-pan/SD3).

 > There are some limitations to this work.
-If you have any questions or suggestions, please feel free to contact me (peng.ee07@nycu.edu.tw).
+If you have any questions or suggestions, please feel free to contact me (haoranpeng@cuhk.edu.hk).
 Your suggestions are greatly appreciated.

 ## Citing
 Please consider **citing** our paper if this repository is helpful to you.